sagarchaudhary75jaat/Employee-Task-Management-System/README.md

 </p>

 <p align="center">
-  A modern and intuitive platform to manage employees, assign tasks, track progress, monitor deadlines, and improve team productivity.
+  A modern web-based platform for managing employees, assigning tasks, tracking progress, monitoring deadlines, and improving team productivity.
 </p>

 ---

 ## 📌 About The Project

-**Employee Task Management System** is a web-based application designed to simplify employee and task management within an organization.
+**Employee Task Management System** is a full-stack web application developed using **React.js, Spring Boot, and PostgreSQL**.

-The system provides a centralized platform where administrators and managers can manage employees, create and assign tasks, monitor task progress, set priorities, and track deadlines.
+The system provides a centralized platform for organizations to manage employees and their assigned tasks efficiently.

+Administrators and managers can create tasks, assign them to employees, set priorities and deadlines, and monitor task progress.
+Employees can view their assigned tasks and update their task status.

 ### 🎯 Project Goal

 > **Plan → Assign → Track → Complete → Improve**

-The main goal of this project is to reduce manual task management, improve team collaboration, and provide better visibility into employee workloads and productivity.
+The main objective of this project is to simplify task management, improve employee productivity, reduce manual work, and provide better visibility into organizational tasks.

 ---